vadimsemenov/MathLogic/README.md

 # Math Logic course by Dmitry Shtukenberg (aka @shd)

-## Task1 -- The proof checker for predicate logic
+## Task1 &mdash; The proof checker for predicate logic

-## Task2 -- Deduction method for predicate logic
+## Task2 &mdash; Deduction method for predicate logic
 Transforms Γ, α ⊢ β proof into proof for Γ ⊢ α → β

 ## To be continued